Route: London Brighton Oxford Bath Liverpool Manchester Glasgow Edinburgh York Cambridge London

-You’ll see the whole length of Britain in 21 nights and 22 days starting and ending in London.
+Transport: You’ll see the whole length of Britain in 21 nights and 22 days starting and ending in London.
 You’ll travel by train during the day, with journeys varying from 1 to 4 hours in duration.

-You can truly say that you have been to the UK if you do this mammoth 3 week trip.
-It covers England and Scotland in full.
-Spending 2 nights in each place after London and with short train journeys throughout, you won’t be bored for a second!
+You can truly say that you seen the length and breadth of Britain if you do this mammoth 3 week trip!
+It covers England and Scotland in full, with 2 nights in each place, and with short train journeys throughout you won’t be bored for a second!

-Start your adventure in London, a true 24 hour city and the hub of the British Isles.
+Start your adventure in London, a true 24 hour city and the bustling hub of the British Isles.
 There’s so much to explore here, from the most famous sights (Big Ben, Buckingham Palace and the London Eye to name a few) to the lesser known gems.
-Take a stroll around Hyde Park, admire the shopper’s paradise that is Harrods’s, marvel at the breath-taking houses of parliament, and finish off with an amazing meal at one of the city’s hundreds of award winning restaurants.
+Take a stroll around Hyde Park, admire the shopper’s paradise that is Harrods, marvel at the breath-taking houses of parliament, and finish off with an amazing meal at one of the city’s hundreds of award winning restaurants.

 Then move on to the vibrant seaside capital of Brighton.
 Only an hour’s train ride from London, this city is a perfect contrast between bohemian cafes and upmarket boutiques and its traditional seaside charm.
 Brightly coloured beach huts, fish and chips and great pubs are all found here in abundance.